LoopKit/loopdocs/docs/loop-3/add-pump.md

 After checking the patch settings, you are prompted to enter the pump base serial number.
 This serial number is used by the *Loop* app to connect to the correct pump base.
-To see you serial number, grab your pump base and look at the bottom of the base.
+To see your serial number, grab your pump base and look at the bottom of the base.
 It should have a QR code and a small 8 character serial number.
 See image below: